 File Contractor Complaints

-The Contractor Licensing and Contractor Enforcement Sections of the Miami-Dade County Regulatory and Economic Resources Department investigates complaints involving Miami-Dade County contractors.
+The Contractor Licensing and Contractor Enforcement Sections of the Miami-Dade County Department of Regulatory and Economic Resources investigates complaints involving Miami-Dade County contractors.
 In addition, the Department investigates complaints concerning the work of unlicensed contractors.

 Notice - "Chickee" construction only allowed by license contractors